devbyray/devbyrayray-blog-nuxt/content/posts/2023-04-04-use-chatgpt-to-become-a-better-developer.md

 ---
-title: 5 Tips To Become A Better Developer With ChatGPT As Your Coding Buddy
+title: "5 Ways to Improve Your Coding Skills with ChatGPT: Tips and Tricks for Developers"
-description: Are you a developer looking to improve your craft?
-Look no further than ChatGPT!
-In this blog post, the author outlines 7 tips for using ChatGPT to become a better developer, including brainstorming solutions to application problems, spotting errors in code, explaining code functionality, writing better tests, and improving code readability.
+description: "Get better at coding with ChatGPT!
+This blog post provides five tips for using ChatGPT as your coding buddy, including spotting errors in code, brainstorming solutions to application problems, and improving code readability.
+Learn how ChatGPT can help you write better code and save time!"
 date: 2023-04-04
 tags:
   - developer
   - ChatGPT
-image: images/vackground-com-7iq4VEHLNGU-unsplash.jpg
+image: images/developer-working-computer.png
 keywords:
   - AI
   - ChatGPT
 ---

 Are you a developer looking to improve your craft?
 Look no further than ChatGPT!
-In this blog post, the author outlines 7 tips for using ChatGPT to become a better developer, including brainstorming solutions to application problems, spotting errors in code, explaining code functionality, writing better tests, and improving code readability.
+In this blog post, we'll outline five tips for using ChatGPT to become a better developer, including brainstorming solutions to application problems, spotting errors in code, explaining code functionality, writing better tests, and improving code readability.

-Everything is changing so quickly.
-Everyone wants to become a better developer.
-That doesn't stop when you have been doing it for over a decade.
-No, every developer wants to know their craft to comfortably rely on it.
-But in this era, how do we do that?

-Well, I would say with ChatGPT!
-I believe in the collaboration of ChatGPT and human developers.
-And no, non of the tips include "Let ChatGPT generate your whole application," even though it's capable of that.
-So let's check out these 7 tips I use daily.

 ---

-## 1. ChatGPT helps you brainstorm why a problem is caused in your application
+## ChatGPT helps you brainstorm why a problem is caused in your application

-My team and I encountered an issue in our application where data needed to be included, and models didn't update.
+My team and I encountered an issue in our application where data needed to be included, and models still needed to update.
 We work in an Angular environment for a big bank in the Netherlands.

 Let me share a situation where I discovered the power of discovering solutions and problems in an application.